Executive Message

 3CTN made significant progress in improving access for underrepresented trial participants.
 With additional funding received this year from the Canadian Partnership Against Cancer, key achievements included:

-The Network hosted two highly anticipated GAPP Webinar sessions, EMR Implementation: Lessons Learned & Effective Strategies.
-Separate sessions for Epic and Cerner EMR system users included presentations and discussions led by experienced site research teams sharing how they addressed process and system integration challenges with attendees at sites whose institutions are currently or plan to be implementing EMR systems.
-The overall aims were to help centres minimize disruptions to trial conduct during the transition period, optimize integration with existing clinical trials management systems, and leverage available technology solutions to improve the efficiency and quality of trial conduct.
-Both sessions were well attended and rated very highly (Epic EMR: 83 attendees; overall approval rating 4.6/5; Cerner EMR: 53 attendees; overall approval rating 4.7/5).
+The Network hosted two highly anticipated GAPP Webinar sessions, EMR Implementation: Lessons Learned & Effective Strategies, with separate offerings for Epic and Cerner users.
+Experienced site research teams led presentations and discussions addressing process and system-integration challenges with attendees from sites currently implementing or planning to implement EMR systems.
+The webinars aimed to help centres minimize disruptions to trial conduct during the transition periods, and leverage technology to improve the efficiency and quality of trial conduct.
+Both sessions were well attended and highly rated (Epic: 83 attendees; overall approval rating 4.6/5; Cerner EMR: 53 attendees; overall approval rating 4.7/5).

-3CTN, with support from EDGE, University of Southampton, created the Canadian Cancer Trial Finder which consolidated Network data from existing solid tumour trial maps and leveraged use of an available Application Programming Interface (API) for improving the efficiency and capacity of regular updates from clinicaltrials.gov that has enabled inclusion of all active academic- and industry-sponsored trials at Canadian sites.
+3CTN, with support from EDGE, University of Southampton, created the Canadian Cancer Trial Finder which consolidated Network data from existing solid tumour trial maps and leveraged an available Application Programming Interface (API) to improve the efficiency and capacity of regular updates from clinicaltrials.gov that has enabled inclusion of all active academic- and industry-sponsored trials at Canadian sites.

 | Province | Number of Sites | Selected Network and site highlights |